 The Chicago Tribune has praised the music of David “Clay” Mettens (b.1990) as “a thing of remarkable beauty,” displaying a “sensitive ear for instrumental color.”
 His recent work seeks to distill the strange and sublime from the familiar.
 He reflects upon the experience of wonder in music that ranges from rich and sonorous to bright and crystalline, seeking expressive immediacy in lucid forms and dramatic shapes.

-He is currently a student in the PhD composition program at the University of Chicago, studying with Anthony Cheung, Sam Pluta, and Augusta Read Thomas.
+He is currently a PhD candidate in music composition at the University of Chicago, studying with Anthony Cheung, Sam Pluta, and Augusta Read Thomas.
 He earned his masters degree at the Eastman School of Music, where he studied composition with David Liptak, Robert Morris, Carlos Sanchez-Gutierrez, and Ricardo Zohn-Muldoon, and computer music with Allan Schindler.
 A native of Covington, KY, he completed his undergraduate studies at the University of South Carolina with a degree in music composition and a clarinet performance certificate.
 He was a recipient of the McNair Scholarship, the top award USC gives to out-of-state students, and the 2013 Arthur M. Fraser Award from the School of Music.
 There, his composition teachers were John Fitz Rogers and Fang Man.

-He has presented his research on the music of Thomas Adès at the Grawemeyer Award for Music Composition 30thAnniversary Conference hosted by the University of Louisville and the first annual THEMUS graduate-student music theory and musicology conference at Temple University.
+He has presented his research on the music of Thomas Adès at the Grawemeyer Award for Music Composition 30th Anniversary Conference hosted by the University of Louisville and the first annual THEMUS graduate-student music theory and musicology conference at Temple University.
 In 2012, he was awarded a USC Magellan Scholar Grant for a research project involving pipe organs, spectral music, and computer music under the guidance of faculty mentor Reginald Bain.